 - Harmonisation of the M&E frameworks, including the set of KPIs. - Sharing of the detailed design of PEDs and the underlying interventions. - Sharing of the results of monitoring and impact assessment at an early stage. - Collaborative effort to establish a common evaluation framework for the portfolio. - Common publication on the results of the portfolio.

-The SCC Lighthouse Project Group, which will be supported by the SCALE project, could take this up, to be support by ATELIER and other SCC projects.
+The SCC Lighthouse Task Group on Monitoring and Evaluation, which will be supported by the SCALE project, could take this up, to be supported by ATELIER and other SCC projects.

 2.3 Baseline approach